MiYakuGaming/Princess-Crown-Uncensored/readme.md

 # Princess Crown Uncensored Translation GPL edition by 未訳・MiYaku Gaming

-This MiYaku Gaming's script re-write to keep Princess Crown uncensored, I will pull hacked updates from eadmaster's repository for better game functionality.
+This is MiYaku Gaming's script re-write to Uncensor Princess Crown.
+I will pull hacked updates from eadmaster's repository for better game functionality when necessary.
-Originally, I forked a very old and outdated version of CyberWarriorX's repository due to Translating Princess Crown on YouTube and helped eadmaster Translate the remaining lines.
+I originally forked a very old and outdated version of CyberWarriorX's repository.
+SamIAm's Translation was heavily outdated and had many Japanese lines not Translated.
+Due to me Translating Princess Crown on YouTube, I received an email to help eadmaster Translate the remaining lines and helped him.
-After that, I deleted my old fork and forked this repository from eadmaster's repository for my script re-write.
+After the remaining lines were Translated, I deleted my old fork, archived it, and forked this repository from eadmaster's repository for my script re-write.
-SamIAm's Translation will no longer exist in this repository and this is my own.
+未訳・Miyaku Gaming's Translation will completely replace SamIAm's original Translation(https://github.com/eadmaster/pcrown), use eadmaster's version for SamIAm's Translation(https://github.com/eadmaster/pcrown).
 Fans of my Uncensored Translations on YouTube and elsewhere will be happy to know this will be a faithful adaption to the original.
+MiYaku Gaming's version restores what was changed in eadmaster's version including profanity, Translation choices and tone of Dialog.

 eadmaster leftover:
 **P.N.: reportedly CyberWarriorX and SamIAm are still working privately on this project, and since this was forked many years ago it does not reflect the current status of their project.
 Btw since this was originally released with a GPL-2.0 license, i'd like to exercise my right to keep working on this and make improvements as long as a better translation patch is released.**